sbonaretti/timeSavers/HowTo_python.md

   ```

 ### Strings
-- Look for substring in string (returns the index for the first letter):
+- Look for substring in string:
+  - In general (returns the index for the first letter):
     ```
     main_string = "ciao"
     sub_string = "ao"